StepaSH17/cs131_notes_dev/_chapters/videos/motion.md

  $$

  This is an approximation, but if we add back higher order terms, we can achieve even greater accuracy:
- This constraint can also be seen visually when considering "The aperature problem" as demonstrated in the figure below where a decreasing ramp moves identically when the entire ramp can be seen and when part of the ramp (outside of the circle) is masked.
-Although the ramp is moving identically, the perceived motion (when masking view outside the circle) differs from the actual motion.
-This demonstrates we can only visually see motion of the edge perpendicular to the edge because we're only measuring motion using a finite, small neighborhood, which again is called "The aperature problem".

  \\( I(x, y) + I_xu + I_yv + \\) higher order terms \\( - I_t(x, y)\\)